MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 For more information, see [Requirements for installing and deploying the Azure Information Protection unified labeling scanner](../deploy-aip-scanner-prereqs.md).

+### Integrated support for MIP SDK version 1.10

+This version of the Azure Information Protection client and scanner fully integrates the Microsoft Information Protection (MIP) Software Development Kit (SDK) version 1.10.93.

+For more information, see the [MIP SDK documentation](/information-protection/develop/version-release-history#version-11093).
 ### Fixes and improvements

 This version of the unified labeling client and scanner provides the following fixes and improvements: